cbartram/kraken-frontend/docs/api/using.md

 # Using the API

 The API is designed around RuneLite and as such expects to be running within the context of the RuneLite client.
-Trying to run the API on its own will generally result it strange dependency errors with Guice or issues finding implementations for much of
+Trying to run the API on its own will generally result in strange dependency errors with Guice or issues finding implementations for many of
 RuneLite's own API interfaces.

 ## API Design & Methodology

-The API is broken up into 2 distinct ways of accessing game information:
+The API is broken up into two distinct ways of accessing game information:

 - Services (`com.kraken.api.service`)
 - Query System (`com.kraken.api.query`)